paulakunning/paulakunning/README.md

 - 👋 Hi, I’m @paulakunning
 - 👀 I’m interested in Front End Development
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on projects to keep improving my skills and gain some experience
+- 💞️ I’m looking to collaborate on projects to keep improving my skills and gain experience
-- 📫 How to reach me: pkunning@gmail.com
+- 📫 How to reach me: paulakunning@gmail.com

 <!---
 paulakunning/paulakunning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.